gaboesquivel/gaboesquivel/content/projects/amex-money-talk.md

 # AMEX Money Talk

-The National Money Night Talk by American Express aimed to promote financial communication between parents and teenagers.
+An American Express family-finance campaign centered on conversations between parents and teenagers.
- As a Frontend Engineer, I developed the campaign's landing page, focusing on user engagement and information delivery.